 In Windows, differences between cards are much more pronounced.
 Cards differ in number GUI acceleration features (and drivers that use them).
 As the resolution and bit-depth grow the graphics processor has to compete for the bandwidth with RAMDAC controller.
 This is where more advanced memory designs with faster chips, 64bit or interleaved 32bit or dual-ported VRAM interfaces show their muscles as they keep pixels pumping even at high resolutions where DRAM-based cards suffer.

 To declare the winner.
 Combining DOS/Windows performance and image quality and compatibility together the crown should go to the Diamond Stealth 64 VLB DRAM.
 This card delivers outstanding Windows performance, solid DOS performance and exceptional VGA compatibility.

 ¹ Diamond Viper VLB is exception as it is using a very slow VGA chip which is only using 16-bit interface.
-Also the Diamond Speed Star Pro SE showed somewhat slower DOS performance which is still being investigated.
+The second lemon was the Diamond Speed Star Pro SE showed somewhat slower DOS performance compared to other cards.

 SPEA V7 Mirage (S3 805-P)